mcarvin8/sf-decomposer/messages/decomposer.decompose.md

 # flags.debug.summary

-If provided, debug to log file.
+If provided, debug to a log file.

 # flags.format.summary